Pitfalls in Effective Knowledge Management: Insights from an International Information Technology Organization: Results

 Others argued that correct tools are in place for successful performance, but the issue is the synchronization between the tools.
 Having important information in several tools that do not communicate together requires lot of manual work.

-\begin{quote}\textit { ``I think we have all relevant components but they are not in sync.
+\begin{quote} \textbf{Tool related issues}: \textit { ``I think we have all relevant components but they are not in sync.
 We are missing a lot of data due to that.
 The information is really scattered everywhere.
 We cannot base our decisions on historical data and there's absolutely no sync between the tools.'' } \end{quote}

 However, despite having multiple tools for knowledge management, they do not always fit a certain purpose or task.
 Thus, existing tools need to be used creatively and to the best of their capabilities.
 Sometimes this causes issues because using tools for what they are not meant to be used will eventually result in problems like poor structure of information or validity of information.